 - end in a full stop or colon

 - be hyperlinks

 |Federation Business School information session||Federation Business School Information Session|

 |Course fees and charges||Course Fees and Charges|

 Formal titles and proper nouns should be written with a capital letter at the start of each word.

-Incorrectly capitalised: international, staff, students, bachelor's degree, higher education
+Terms often incorrectly capitalised: international, staff, students, bachelor's degree, higher education, lecturer, teacher

 |We have many international students.||We have many International Students.|